 Some students are unable to read standard materials and need Accessible Educational Materials (AEM).
 ABLE Tech provides training and technical assistance to help schools provide AEM from a variety of sources, including Bookshare!

 Learn about AT devices whenever you want!
-ABLE Tech has developed an online AT Curriculum for educators to learn at their own pace in place of, or in addition to, in-person workshops!
+ABLE Tech has developed an online AT Curriculum for educators (link takes you to an external website) to learn at their own pace in place of, or in addition to, in-person workshops!
 Anyone with an Internet connection can access this training!

-The link above will take you to ABLE Tech's Documents Site and the QIAT Professional Development and Training in AT "Promising Practices."
-This page that can provide additional information on AT and related services from ABLE Tech and other state agencies.
+The link above will take you to ABLE Tech's Documents Site (link takes you to an external website) and the QIAT Professional Development and Training in AT "Promising Practices."
+This page can provide additional information on AT and related services from ABLE Tech and other state agencies.

-Do you have questions about specific students who many needd AT?
+Do you have questions about specific students who many need AT?
 We can help!
-Trained ABLE Tech staff are available to help a student and persons who are part of the student's support network (family member, teacher, therapist or counselor) identify, evaluate and acquire appropriate AT.
+Trained ABLE Tech staff are available to help a student and persons who are part of the student's support network (link takes you to an external website).
+We assist family members, teachers, therapists, or counselors to identify, evaluate, and acquire appropriate AT.

-ABLE Tech’s AT loan inventory includes thousands of devices you borrow for free for up to six-week to try with your students!
-The loan purpose can be to assist in decision-making, fill a need while waiting for a device repair or funding; provide a short-term accommodation; or for professional development.
+ABLE Tech’s AT Loan Inventory includes thousands of devices you borrow for free for up to six-week to try with your students!
+The loan purpose can be to assist in decision-making, fill a need while waiting for a device repair or funding; provide short-term accommodation; or for professional development.